In the name of God, the most Compassionate, the Most Merciful.

 See link below for a sample Muslim marriage contract we can be inspired by.
 All Sri Lankan Muslims should read the document in the link below.

 I want everyone to understand that this has been an ongoing debate for decades and will Insha Allah be dealt with responsibly.
-The reason there is vocal activism about this issue is because reformers are reacting in the spirit of their faith.
-So let’s work together for this.
+Let’s work together for this.
 And not against each other.
 Ultimately we are all human and only Allah knows best.

 Peace and Love,